dabeaz/curio/docs/tutorial.rst

 never be quite sure that they’re going to do the right thing in all circumstances.
-The previous section on blocking operations illustrates a problem that lurks in the shadows of any async program–-namely the lack of task preemption and the risk of blocking the interval event loop without even knowing it.
+The previous section on blocking operations illustrates a problem that lurks in the shadows of any async program–-namely the lack of task preemption and the risk of blocking the internal event loop without even knowing it.
 Potentially any operation not involving an explict ``await`` is suspect.
 However, it's really up to you to know more about the nature of what's being done and to explicitly use